 PLEASE READ THE INFORMATION IN THIS ARTICLE LIKE A SCIENTIFIC PAPER: Every word and comment matters!

-Another excellent choice for longer-term, good value rooms in Leicester is the Western Challenge project http://www.spectrumhousing.co.uk/westernchallenge/HomeItem.aspx?elementId=198 which is suitable for students and some post-docs.
+Another excellent choice for longer-term, good value rooms in Leicester is the Sovereign Housing (formerly Spectrum or Western Challenge project) https://www.sovereign.org.uk/looking-for-a-home/key-worker/property-leicester/ which is suitable for students and some post-docs.
 It is 15 min walk from the University and lab.
 To book, you may need a letter (which we can provide) to say that you are on a limited income and doing work experience in our research group.
-Typically, all these residences – Opal Court, Nixon Court, Western Challenge – have about 6 private bedrooms (each with sink) off a locked corridor, usually have WiFi, and have a shared kitchen/eating are & bathrooms, with separate laundry and social facilities, costing £GBP100-120 per week.
+Typically, all these residences – Opal Court, Nixon Court, Western Challenge – have about 6 private locked bedrooms (each with sink) off a locked corridor, usually have WiFi, and have a shared kitchen/eating are & bathrooms, with separate laundry and social facilities, costing about £GBP120 to £150 per week.
 You can be lucky and share with people with similar interests, or unlucky with noise, odd cooking smells etc!

 Many visitors choose to live in privately rented accommodation, either a room in somebody’s house, or shared with other people, usually in a similar position to you in the University.
 You can get nice expensive rooms close to the University, nice cheap rooms miles away, or nasty expensive rooms anywhere.
 It is challenging to find nice, cheap and close rooms, but most people manage eventually!
-Also be careful what is included in the rent: heating in uninsulated British houses can be very expensive (£600/month is possible), and taxes can also be high.
+Also be careful what is included in the rent: heating in uninsulated British houses can be very expensive (£600/month for heating alone is possible if you want the rooms at 25C), and taxes can also be high.
 A good option is often to book for two to four weeks in the University accommodation, and then look at University notice boards and ask other people in the lab. about rooms they may know about; there is also a letting agency associated with the University – http://www.sulets.com/.